kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 10.md

 1. Start the common-config-server and common-eureka-server.

-1. Lab 10 has copies of the word server.
-Start 5 separate copies of the **lab-10/word-server**, using the profiles "subject", "verb", "article", "adjective", and "noun".
-There are several ways to do this, depending on your preference:

-    - If you wish to use Maven, open separate command prompts in the target directory and run these commands:
-      - mvn spring-boot:run -Dspring.profiles.active=subject
-      - mvn spring-boot:run -Dspring.profiles.active=verb
-      - mvn spring-boot:run -Dspring.profiles.active=article
-      - mvn spring-boot:run -Dspring.profiles.active=adjective
-      - mvn spring-boot:run -Dspring.profiles.active=noun

-    - If you wish to build the code and run the JAR, run `mvn package` in the project's root.
-Then open separate command prompts in the target directory and run these commands:
+1. Run the sentence server and the five word servers.
+For convenience the *.jar files are already present in the lab-10 folder.
+Open separate command prompts relative to the "lab-10" folder and run the following:
-      - java -jar -Dspring.profiles.active=subject   lab-10-word-server-1.jar
+      - java -jar -Dspring.profiles.active=subject   word-server.jar
-      - java -jar -Dspring.profiles.active=verb      lab-10-word-server-1.jar
+      - java -jar -Dspring.profiles.active=verb      word-server.jar
-      - java -jar -Dspring.profiles.active=article   lab-10-word-server-1.jar
+      - java -jar -Dspring.profiles.active=article   word-server.jar
-      - java -jar -Dspring.profiles.active=adjective lab-10-word-server-1.jar
+      - java -jar -Dspring.profiles.active=adjective word-server.jar
-      - java -jar -Dspring.profiles.active=noun      lab-10-word-server-1.jar
+      - java -jar -Dspring.profiles.active=noun      word-server.jar

-    - **IntelliJ** Open lab-10/word-server.
-      * Use menu "Run" / "Edit Configurations".
-      * Press "+" to add new configuration.
-Select "Application".
-      * Choose Name=noun, Main class=demo.Application.
-      * Click "Modify Options" / "Add VM Options".
-      * Enter `-Dspring.profiles.active=noun` in new field.
-      * Apply.
-Run.
-      * Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

-    - **Eclipse/STS** Import lab-10/word-server into your workspace.
-      * R-click on the project, Run As... / Run Configurations... .
-      * From the Spring Boot tab specify a Profile of "subject",
-      * UNCHECK JMX port / live bean support, and Run.
-      * Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".
+      - java -jar sentence-server.jar

 1. Check [Eureka](http://localhost:8010).
 Any warnings about running a single instance are expected.
 Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.

 1. Optional - If you wish, you can click on the link to the right of any of these servers.
 Replace the "actuator/info" with "/" and refresh several times.
 You can observe the randomly generated words.

-1. In a separate IDE, open **lab-10/sentence-server**.
-Run this application.
-Access it at [http://localhost:8088](http://localhost:8088).
+1. Open the sentence server web page at [http://localhost:8088](http://localhost:8088).
     * Expect to encounter errors in the page at this point.
 The JavaScript / AJAX calls in the page have no knowledge of service discovery or the actual whereabouts of the word servers.

 1. In a separate IDE, open **lab-10/gateway**.
 Run this application.
 Access it at [http://localhost:8080](http://localhost:8080).